bgombarova/Enterprise-Commerce-Analytics-Platform-SQL-ETL-BI/README.md

 This section evaluates how delivery speed and logistics performance impact customer experience, returns behavior, and satisfaction outcomes.

--The objective is to identify:
+- The objective is to identify:
--delivery-driven financial risk,
+- delivery-driven financial risk,
--customer dissatisfaction thresholds, and
+- customer dissatisfaction thresholds,
--fulfillment improvement opportunities.
+- fulfillment improvement opportunities.

 ---